 Medical Illness and Expenses

-When a medical illness becomes too difficult to manage, causing loss of pay due to sickness, it is easy to fall behind on a mortgage payment or two.
-A couple of missed payments can easily get away from homeowners and by the time they know it they can find themselves in a pre-foreclosure situation.
+When a medical illness or sudden medical emergency becomes too difficult to manage, causing loss of pay due to sickness, it is easy to fall behind on a mortgage payment or two.
+A couple of missed monthly mortgage payments can easily get away from homeowners and by the time they know it they can find themselves in a pre-foreclosure situation.

 Sudden job loss can be a huge contributing factor to the rise of houses going into foreclosure.
 If you don’t have savings to keep you afloat during this time, you may find it difficult to keep your mortgage loan current.